 Authentication Using Pulse−Response Biometrics

-Ivan Martinovic‚ Kasper B. Rasmussen‚ Marc Roeschlin and Gene Tsudik
+Kasper Bonne Rasmussen‚ Marc Roeschlin‚ Ivan Martinovic and Gene Tsudik

-We propose a new biometric based on the human body's response to an electric square pulse signal, called pulse-response.
-We explore how this biometric can be used to enhance security in the context of two example applications: (1) an additional authentication mechanism in PIN entry systems, and (2) a means of continuous authentication on a secure terminal.
+We propose a new biometric based on the human body's response to an electric square pulse signal, that we call pulse-response.
+We explore how this biometric can be used to enhance security in the context of two example applications: (1) as an additional authentication mechanism in PIN entry systems, and (2) as a continuous authentication mechanism on a secure terminal.
 The pulse-response biometric is effective because each human body exhibits a unique response to a signal pulse applied at the palm of one hand, and measured at the palm of the other.
 Using a prototype setup, we show that users can be correctly identified, with high probability, in a matter of seconds.
-This identification mechanism integrates well with other established methods and offers a reliable additional layer of security, either on a continuous basis or at login time.
-We build a proof-of-concept prototype and perform experiments to assess the feasibility of pulse-response as a practical biometric.
-The results are very encouraging, achieving accuracies of 100% over a static data set, and 88% over a data set with samples taken over several weeks.
+This identification mechanism integrates very well with other well-established methods and offers a reliable additional layer of additional security, either on a continuous basis or at login time.
+We build a proof-of-concept prototype and perform experiments to validate the feasability of using pulse-response as a biometric.
+Our results are very encuraging: we achieve accuracies of 100% over a static data set and 88% over a data set with samples taken over several weeks.